Here’s an easy-to-follow tutorial to help you start with your WordPress website on A2 Hosting.

 A2 Hosting – Shared Plans

 Their most economical plan starts from USD 2.99 a month for a 3-year subscription for one website.
-However, you should subscribe to at least a USD 6.99 plan to enjoy the turbo features listed above.
+However, you should subscribe to at least a USD 6.99 plan to enjoy the above turbo features.

 Select according to your requirements and complete the purchase.